excaliburjs/Excalibur/README.md

 # Contributing

 Please read the [Contributing guidelines](.github/CONTRIBUTING.md).
 Whether you've spotted a bug, have a question, or think of a good feature, we thank you for your help!

+# Writing Documentation

+We love when people help shore up or write new documentation.
+You can help contribute to docs at https://github.com/excaliburjs/excaliburjs.github.io

 ## Environment Setup